deammion/Engr-Project/project_requirement/project-requirement.md

 ### 3.8 Physical and Environmental Requirements

 For systems with hardware components, identify the physical characteristics of that hardware (9.4.10) and environment conditions in which it must operate (9.4.11).
-Depending on the project, this section may be from one page up to 5 pages.
+Depending on the project, this section may be from one page up to 5 pages.<br>

+This project is a software-based project therefore this means that there will be no physical requirements.
+However, in order to complete this project, we will need access to a computer.
+This computer must not only have python installed but also be able to run python 3 or higher.

 ### 3.9 Supporting information